 So far, the DVM sounds like a nifty tool from UMA, but why does it have to replace oracles?

-Well, the answer is quite simple: oracles are susceptible to bribe and corruption, and when they go rogue, they might provide false price feeds on the blockchain.
+The answer is quite simple: oracles are susceptible to bribe and corruption, and when they go rogue, they might provide false price feeds on the blockchain.

 Are all Oracles Corruptible?